 Couples or single parents meeting the following criteria:

-- Couples who are actively involved in their church and who will raise children in a religious tradition.
+- Applicants who are actively involved in their church and who will raise children in a religious tradition.

 - Healthy people (physical and psychological) with a normal life expectancy.